mavryk-network/LIGO/gitlab-pages/docs/tutorials/optimisation/optimisation.md

 limits are, how gas is consumed, and how storage and execution fees are computed.

-In this article, we will cover Tezos limits, fee model, and the basics of measuring and optimising your contracts.
+In this article, we will cover Mavryk limits, fee model, and the basics of measuring and optimising your contracts.

-## Tezos gas model
+## Mavryk gas model

 ### What limits and fees are there?